jupyter-on-openshift/poc-hub-dask-cluster/README.md

 A user can scale up the number of Dask workers from the default of 3 up to a maximum of 5, from the JupyterHub control panel.
 They will need 1GiB for each additional worker.

+For storage, two 1GiB persistent volumes are required for the PostgreSQL databases for KeyCloak and JupyterHub.
+Further, each user will need a 1GiB volume for notebook storage.

 Registering a user
 ------------------